EltionBehrami/Apple-Music-Clone/README.md

 ## Brief Explanation

 Cherry Music is a clone of Apple Music, providing a seamless music streaming experience.
-Key features include albums, playlists, a dynamic playbar, and a robust search functionality.
+Key features include albums, playlists, a dynamic playbar, and a search functionality.

 ## Live Site